DOCUMENT TSC-2026/B69 · BLOG POST 69 · CONSUMER COMMERCE · REV. 01

 The problem is that most operators run on a margin figure that stops one or two layers too early, usually because that is the number their reporting tool hands them.
 Shopify's native reports are a big part of this.
 They show you something close to gross margin and call it a day, which leaves the most important layer, the one where your decisions actually live, uncomputed.

 Let me walk through all three layers, show you exactly where Shopify stops short, and then run a sample per-order P&L so the concept is concrete.
 This is the foundation under payback and max allowable CAC, so it is worth getting right.
+Once your CM number is solid, the free max allowable CAC calculator turns it into a spend ceiling in about a minute.
+From there, the full set of DTC calculators picks up DTC profitability, inventory cash, and returns.

 Contribution margin is